By Molly Patrick

 Two last things I want to mention.
 In all my before pictures, I was going to the gym and working out pretty hard on a regular basis (at least 3 times a week).
-In my after pictures, the only exercise I do is yoga once a week and an evening walk with 5lb weights a few times a week.
-Exercise is important, but it has little to do with overall weight or health.
+In my after pictures, the only exercise I do is yoga and an evening walk with 5lb weights a few times a week.
+Exercise is important, but it has little to do with overall weight.

 In my before pictures I ate a vegan diet.
 In my after pictures, I’m fueled with whole plant foods, better known as a Whole Food Plant Based diet.

 As a side note, I did not limit fat or carbs when I was going through my transformation.
 I ate (and still eat) a wide range of whole plants foods, including plenty of plant based fats and complex carbohydrates.
 I created our weekly Plant Fueled Meal Plans so that I could show people exactly how I eat each and every week.

 Full disclosure: None of the photos below have been altered or edited.
 The “after” image in row #4 has an Instagram filter.